 It’s easy to pin the blame on our frequently-clicked video conferencing apps, but meetings don’t book themselves.
+The whole idea of video conferencing tools is making you feel you are on the same page with you team no matter where they are.
 These tools have the ability to connect teams and overcome incredible boundaries when handled thoughtfully.
 And with our days growing longer, our calendars fuller, and no end in sight—the time has come to question the true source of our productivity battle.

 Why are we really calling all the time?

 When used responsibly, these video conferencing tools can be our only way to connect and tap into those creative juices that can’t be replicated over email.
 But, you can’t help but think back on how your calendar looked a mere month ago and swear to yourself that you used to have at least 15 minutes in between meetings for a coffee.
 The blame for our packed calendars cannot fairly rest on the video conferencing tools made to bring us together.

 Many of us who are lucky enough to be working during this time have felt our organizations push us to move forward and regain stability.
 Unfortunately, this often materializes in the form of lots and lots of sync meetings.
 Via videoconference.
 Back-to-back.

 But why have our calendars become so cluttered?
 What are we really looking for?
 I’ve come up with three, decidedly low-tech reasons.

 Having lost the cadence we have come accustomed to in the office, it’s easy to grow anxious around the status of a project you are spearheading or a client your fear has gone unnoticed.